 367 m a.s.l.

-Mendrisio rhymes with historical Easter processions.
+Mendrisio rhymes with Holy Week Processions.
 This ancient tradition - which has been nominated for inclusion in the list of UNESCO's intangible cultural heritage - has its roots in the 17th century and every year excites participants and spectators.

 The wide range of wine and food on offer, including wineries, vineyards and events, also arouses great emotions: the Sagra del Borgo and the San Martino Fair are not to be missed.